webtorrent/webtorrent/docs/api.md

 Always listen for the 'error' event.

-## `client.remove(torrentId, [function callback (err) {}])`
+## `client.remove(torrentId, [opts], [function callback (err) {}])`

 Remove a torrent from the client.
-Destroy all connections to peers and delete all saved file data.
-If `callback` is specified, it will be called when file data is removed.
+Destroy all connections to peers and delete all saved file metadata.

-*Note: This method does not currently delete torrent data (in e.g. `/tmp/webtorrent/...`, see the `path` option to `client.add`).
-Until this is fixed, please implement it yourself (consider using the `rimraf` npm package).
+If `opts.destroyStore` is truthy, `store.destroy()` will be called, which will delete the torrent's files from the disk.

+If `callback` is provided, it will be called when the torrent is fully destroyed, i.e. all open sockets are closed, and the storage is either closed or destroyed.

 ## `client.destroy([function callback (err) {}])`